AntiLox12/RELOAD/.qoder/repowiki/en/content/Economic System/Economic System.md

 The sell_inventory_item function in database.py handles the transaction process, which includes validating ownership, calculating payouts, updating the player's coin balance, and adjusting inventory quantities.
 The system supports selling multiple units of the same item in a single transaction, with appropriate quantity validation to prevent overselling.
 After a successful sale, players receive detailed feedback including the unit payout, quantity sold, total earnings, and updated coin balance.
 This system creates an economic loop where players can acquire items through gameplay and convert them to currency, which can then be used for premium purchases or other in-game transactions.

+A new "sell all but one" feature has been added, allowing players to sell multiple units while retaining one item in their inventory.
+This functionality is implemented through the sell_all_but_one function in database.py and is accessible via the inventory interface.
+The feature is particularly useful for players who want to monetize their excess inventory while maintaining a representative item for collection purposes.

 ```mermaid
 flowchart TD
 A([Sell Item Request]) --> B{Validate Ownership}